 Sales and marketing synergy is a regularly covered media topic.
 The concept is often discussed within organizations.

 It’s a well-documented problem.
 In fact, many people have written about the need to break down “the wall” between sales and marketing.
 Ultimately, the two departments are on the same team.

-As professions, marketing and sales tend to attract different types of people – people who operate differently and who are incentivized differently.
+As professions, marketing and sales tend to attract different types of people—people who operate differently and who are incentivized differently.
 Marketers and salespeople don’t always spend a lot of time hanging out together at the office or outside of work.

 Sales may feel that marketing is not communicating the right message in digital collateral such as PDFs.
 Marketing may feel that the messages they developed are not being properly communicated to buyers.